CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 ## 1 • UNTAP PHASE

 During play, you will have to tap cards, usually to indicate that they have been used this turn.
 To tap a card, rotate it 90°, so that it is sideways on the table.

 During combat (p.
-14) character may become wounded.
+14) characters may become wounded.
 To wound a character, rotate his card 180°, so that it is upside down on the table.

 Perform the following steps, in this order:

  1. Untap your tapped character cards.
  2. Heal any wounded characters you have at a Haven/Darkhaven.
 These characters move from wounded to tapped.
  3. Untap your non-character, non-site cards.
-Sites, including Havens/Darkhavens, do not untap.
+Sites do not untap.

 ## 2 • ORGANIZATION PHASE